osusara/Cube_game/README.md

 # Cube_game
-My first game developing by Unity.
+My first game developed by Unity.
 Still not finished.
-A basic game.
+This is a simple game.